Seán Ó Coisdealbha

 Seán Ó Coistealbha (1930–2006) was an Irish poet and dramatist.

 Ó Coistealbha was born in Inverin, Connemara, where he was more commonly known as Johnny Chóil Mhaidhc.
 He played the lead role in An Dochtúir Bréige and went on to win a gold medal for acting with Taidhbhearc na Gaillimhe.
-Fascinated by the theatre, he took to writing comic drama.
+Fascinated by the theatre, he took to writing comic dramas.
 Most of his plays, in which he usually played the leading character, are based on folk themes and stock situations.